 Along with doing what you love, you should know four little words when it’s time to redecorate.
 Pay attention to these four words, and you’ll end up with a space that looks as good as those rooms featured in the glossy home magazines.
-The four words magic words when it comes to decorating are color, pattern, texture, and shine.
+The four words of magic words when it comes to decorating are color, pattern, texture, and shine.

 Choose Color Wisely

 This one is obvious.
 Your palette sets the tone for your bedroom, so decorate the space with colors that you love and that make you feel good.

 Having said that, it’s always a good idea to keep the bedroom’s primary purpose in mind – a place to get a good night’s sleep.
 While touches of bright color are one of the best ways to liven things up, it’s also best to keep the color under control.
 It’s hard to get shut-eye when surrounded by too many stimulating bright tones.
 When decorating with brights, either limits them to accents throughout the room or if you go bright on a major surface – the walls, the bedding or the floor – keep the rest of the room neutral to tone things down.